Stockholm 5:th of May 2009.

 Lars remarks on Printing, LaTeX, ...

 ... as well as links, macros and suggestions around and about producing, printing and presenting your results in LaTeX.
-First, links to others: A good latex reference is Introduction to Using TEX (Harvard Mathematics).
-It contains lots of details which we will not try to reproduce here.
-The 3300 most used latex symbols and how to access them are avalable from CTAN.
+First, links to others: A first introduction to latex can be found here Introduction to Using TEX (Overleaf).
+The 3300 most used latex symbols and how to access them are available from CTAN.

 What this page does provide is: